hephaestus-compiler-project/types-bug-study-artifact/README.md

 ## RQ4: Test Case Characteristics (Section 3.4)

-For this research question, we will use two scripts.
+For this research question, we use two scripts.
-The first script, will generate Figure 15 and it will print Tables 2, 3, and 4 in the standard output.
-Whereas the second script will print the lift scores reported in Section 3.4.2.
+The first script generates Figure 15 and it prints Tables 2, 3, and 4 to the standard output.
+On the other hand,
+the second script prints the lift scores reported in Section 3.4.2.

 ```bash